Confucius: Music and poetry

-Confucius heavily promoted the use of music with rituals or the rites order.
+on the external.
+Music brings about harmony.
+Rites ensure obedience."
+To Confucius, music created the focus necessary to unite and harmonize man.
+Thus, music and rites together were more than beneficial but were to make people act in a manner compatible with heaven and earth.
 The scholar Li Zehou argued that Confucianism is based on the idea of rites.
 Rites serve as the starting point for each individual and that these sacred social functions allow each person's human nature to be harmonious with reality.
-Given this, Confucius believed that "music is the harmonization of heaven and earth; the rites is the order of heaven and earth".
-Thus the application of music in rites creates the order that makes it possible for society to prosper.
+Given this, Confucius believed that "music is the harmonization of heaven and earth; the rites is the order of heaven and earth."
+Therefore, the application of music in rites creates the order that makes it possible for society to prosper.